shreytheshreyas/tp/docs/UserGuide.md

 to the task list.

 ### Selecting a task: `select`
-Select a task from the project list.
+Selects a task from the project list.

 Format: `task p/TASK_INDEX`